marcvaneijk/azure-rm-guidelines/readme.md

 **githubUsername**

-+ Username must be the same as the username of the author submitting the Pull Request
++ This is the username of the original template author.
+Please do not change this
 + This is used to display template author and Github profile pic in the Azure.com index

 **dateUpdated**